Restor-Foundation/tcd/docs/install.md

 !!! apple "Getting GDAL on Mac"

-    If you run into dependency problems on Mac, [Homebrew](https://brew.sh) is normally your friend:
+    If you run into dependency problems on Mac, [Homebrew](https://brew.sh) is _sometimes_ your friend:

     ```bash
     brew install python virtualenv gdal
     ```

+    Getting things to install on OS X can be interesting.
+Some people find that they need Homebrew to help out, others find that it will conflict with everything you're trying to do and it's best to ignore it (e.g. you can call `unset DYLD_LIBRARY_PATH` to temporarily remove brew from your library path, so that your conda env gets used instead).
+For example if you start to see library mismatch versions or other arcane looking errors, try and let conda deal with everything.
+This seems to be particularly relevant on newer versions of OS X like Sequoia.

 !!! warning